Make a big batch of this cereal on the weekend and reheat all week. Top with fruit or yogurt to add natural sweetness.

-This modified carrot cake uses applesauce in place of half the oil, and fat-free cream cheese instead of regular cream cheese.
+Enjoy carrot cake with less guilt.
+This recipe uses applesauce in place of half the oil and fat-free cream cheese in the frosting.

 This nonstarchy vegetable version of mashed potatoes is lower in calories and carbohydrates and a good source of vitamin C and folate.

 This champagne substitute has all the sparkle but half the calories of the real thing.

 These ricotta latkes are delicious topped with fresh fruit or thawed frozen fruit.